santiagosayshey/website/docs/index.md

 I often get questions from friends who I've introduced to torrenting about which releases to grab - is 4k better than 1080p?
 Should I grab SDR / HDR?
 Difference between x264/5, etc. The list goes on.

 I started this project to strip away the technical hassle from torrents and focus on what's important - getting the media you want.
 The idea is to fully automate your downloads, tailoring them to your preferences.
-We've put together a set of Radarr profiles and custom formats that are all about hitting specific requirements, making the whole process smarter and more user-friendly.
+We've put together a set of quality profiles and custom formats that are all about hitting specific requirements:

 1. Quality - How good do I want the movie to look?
 2. Efficiency - How big should the file be?